l7mp/stunner/doc/WHY.md

 This is not the case with the prominent WebRTC media protocol encapsulation though, RTP over UDP.
 RTP does not have anything remotely similar to an HTTP header.
 Consequently, the only "semi-stable" connection identifier WebRTC servers can use to identify a client is by expecting the client's packets to arrive from a negotiated IP source address and source port.
-However, when the IP 5-tuple changes, for instance because there is a NAT in the datapath, then WebRTC media connections break.
-Due to reasons which are mostly historical at this point, *UDP/RTP connections do not survive not even a single NAT step*, let along the 2-3 rounds of NATs a packet regularly undergoes in the Kubernetes dataplane.
+When the IP 5-tuple changes, for instance because there is a NAT in the datapath, then WebRTC media connections break.
+Due to reasons which are mostly historical at this point, *UDP/RTP connections do not survive not even a single NAT step*, let alone the 2-3 rounds of NATs a packet regularly undergoes in the Kubernetes dataplane.

 ## The state-of-the-art